ElektraInitiative/libelektra/doc/keynames/README.md

 In any case: If you find a discrepancy, please file a bug report at https://issues.libelektra.org/new.

 > _Note:_ Mistakes happen.
-> So there is no 100% always correct specification for Elektra's Key Names.
+> So there is no 100% always correct specification for Elektra's key names.
 > The goal is only to provide a reference that has a very high likelihood of being correct.

-_To Elektra Developers:_ Feel free to add any unclear or previous incorrect examples to the test cases in [tests/ctest/test_keyname.c](../../tests/ctest/test_keyname.c).
+_To Elektra developers:_ Feel free to add any unclear or previous incorrect examples to the test cases in [tests/ctest/test_keyname.c](../../tests/ctest/test_keyname.c).
 These tests are very fast (1000+ test cases per second) and the more tests the better.

 ## 1. Key Name Parts and Namespaces

-Before we get to Key Names proper, we need to talk about Key Name Parts and Namespaces.
+Before we get to key names proper, we need to talk about key name parts and namespaces.

-Each Key is part of one of these _Namespaces_:
+Each key is part of one of these _namespaces_:

-- Cascading
+- cascading
-- Meta
+- meta
-- Spec
+- spec
-- Proc
+- proc
-- Dir
+- dir
-- User
+- user
-- System
+- system
-- Default
+- default

-Each of these Namespaces has a very specific meaning, explained in [another section below](#12-namespaces-and-root-keys).
+Each of these namespaces has a very specific meaning, explained in [another section below](#12-namespaces-and-root-keys).

-Apart from the Namespace, a Key Name is just a series of zero or more _Key Name Parts_.
+Apart from the namespace, a key name is just a series of zero or more _key name parts_.
-Each Key Name Part is just an arbitrary (possibly empty) sequence of non-zero bytes.
+Each key name part is just an arbitrary (possibly empty) sequence of non-zero bytes.

-So without knowing anything about how Key Names are written, we could say that there is a Key in the Namespace "System" with the Key Name Parts "elektra", "version" and "info".
+So without knowing anything about how key names are written, we could say that there is a key in the namespace "system" with the key name parts "elektra", "version" and "info".

-> _Note:_ Not every such sequence, is a valid Key Name.
+> _Note:_ Not every such sequence, is a valid key name.
 > For more information see [section 4](#4-valid-and-invalid-key-names)

 ### 1.1.
 Key Hierarchy

-You may have already seen elsewhere, that in Elektra Keys commonly look like Unix paths:
+You may have already seen elsewhere, that in Elektra keys commonly look like Unix paths:

 ```
 /elektra/version/info